jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Shifting Loyalties
 Set: The Utopia battles
 At the end of your turn, if there is an enemy (Brotherhood), (Resistance), or (X-Men) character on more than one side, Shifting Loyalties will trigger once for each side.
 First you’ll get to choose which side your character moves to.
-Once there it will lose its (HAMMER) affiliation, so the remaining times **Shifting Loyalties** had triggered won’t do anything.
+Once there it will lose its (H.A.M.M.E.R.) affiliation, so the remaining times **Shifting Loyalties** had triggered won’t do anything.

 See also: [Cloak](#wiki_cloak) and [Dagger](#wiki_dagger)